alphagov/govuk-design-system/src/components/panel/index.md

 Within the panel is a ‘continue’ button that the user must interact with to resume their journey.

-The information itself is usually shown as heading with some description text, possibly a bullet or numbered list.
+The information itself is usually shown as heading with some description text, possibly with bullet points and numbered steps

+[EXAMPLE]